 If you drive a 2016-2018 Chevy Malibu, you could be at risk for serious injury.
-A class action lawsuit was filed against General Motors alleging that the electronic throttle controls and/or accelerator pedal position sensors are defective, causing the cars to abruptly lose power while they are being driven.
-It further alleges that GM knew about potential defects in their vehicles, and sold/leased those vehicles anyway, despite the risks.
-The Alabama products liability attorneys from Mezrano Law Firm are currently reviewing cases against GM for defective Chevy Malibu vehicles.
+A class action lawsuit was filed against General Motors, alleging that the electronic throttle controls and/or accelerator pedal position sensors are defective, causing the cars to abruptly lose power while driving.
+It further alleges that GM knew about potential defects in their vehicles and sold/leased those vehicles anyway, despite the risks.
+The Alabama products liability attorneys from Mezrano Law Firm are reviewing cases against GM for defective Chevy Malibu vehicles.
 Please contact us for more information.

-The 2016-2018 Chevy Malibus use an electronic throttle system, containing an electronic sensor in the accelerator pedal (AKA, the gad pedal).
-In older models, this sensor was mechanically linked to the throttle system, but the newer models have the newer technology.
+The 2016-2018 Chevy Malibus use an electronic throttle system containing an electronic sensor in the accelerator pedal (the gas pedal).
+This sensor was mechanically linked to the throttle system in older models, but the newer models have newer technology.

 The problem with the newer Chevy Malibu cars is that the throttle/sensor combination doesn’t always work.
 This causes the car to abruptly slow down, even when traveling at high speeds.
 The deceleration is accompanied by an alert reading “Engine Power Is Reduced.”

-This is incredibly dangerous, because there is no warning.
-If a person is traveling along a highway at 65mph and the throttle/sensor suddenly causes the car to drop to 20mph, that driver could be hit by another car whose driver cannot physically stop or move in time.
-It can also cause the person driving the defective Chevy Malibu to lose control to the car.
+This is incredibly dangerous because there is no warning.
+If a person travels along a highway at 65mph and the throttle/sensor suddenly causes the car to drop to 20mph, that driver could be hit by another car whose driver cannot physically stop or move in time.
+It can also cause the person driving the defective Chevy Malibu to lose control of the car.

 The class action lawsuit alleges: